Prolactin: Decreased levels

 Hypoprolactinemia, or serum prolactin deficiency, is associated with ovarian dysfunction in women, and arteriogenic erectile dysfunction, premature ejaculation, oligozoospermia, asthenospermia, hypofunction of seminal vesicles and hypoandrogenism in men.
 In one study, normal sperm characteristics were restored when prolactin levels were raised to normal values in hypoprolactinemic men.

 Hypoprolactinemia can result from hypopituitarism, excessive dopaminergic action in the tuberoinfundibular pathway and ingestion of D_{2} receptor agonists such as bromocriptine.
+Dextroamphetamine has been shown to reduce serum prolactin, presumably due to its dopaminergic effects, indirectly increasing activation of dopamine D_{2} receptors with data showing intravenous dextroamphetamine at doses between 7.5 mg to 15 mg reducing serum prolactin by 27-32% and 30-37%, respectively, while an oral dose of 20 mg led to a sustained 40% reduction of serum prolactin in postpartum women.

 In medicine

 Prolactin is available commercially for use in other animals, but not in humans.
 It is used to stimulate lactation in animals.
 The biological half-life of prolactin in humans is around 15–20 minutes.
 The D_{2} receptor is involved in the regulation of prolactin secretion, and agonists of the receptor such as bromocriptine and cabergoline decrease prolactin levels while antagonists of the receptor such as domperidone, metoclopramide, haloperidol, risperidone, and sulpiride increase prolactin levels.
 D_{2} receptor antagonists like domperidone, metoclopramide, and sulpiride are used as galactogogues to increase prolactin secretion in the pituitary gland and induce lactation in humans.